kblaryea/Netflix_Project_SQL/README.md

 Select *
 From netflix
-Where director ilike '%Rajiv Chilaka%'
+Where director ilike '%Rajiv Chilaka%';
 ```

 **Objective:** List all content directed by 'Rajiv Chilaka'.